raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Now think about the connection between a sprite, your message and the user's interaction.
+Now think about the connection between your chosen sprite, your message and the user's interaction.

 For example:
-+ "When the user click on a sprite my message appears as text"
++ "When the user clicks on the sprite my message appears as text"

-+ "When the user clicks on a sprite you can hear me say my message"
++ "When the user clicks on the sprite you can hear me say my message"

 Write your initial idea down or tell a friend or family member.
-It's easier when you can explain what your ideaa is.
+It's easier when you can explain what your idea is.

 You might have lots of other ideas.
-Just choose the initial idea to start with.
+Start with the initial idea first.

 --- /task ---

 You now need to think about **how** you are going to say your message.
 You can either use **graphic text** or **sound**.

 --- task ---
-You can use sprites from the Scratch library including the letter and number sprites.
+You can choose sprites from the Scratch library by searching for **letters** and **numbers**.

-You might find it useful to use the text tool in the Paint editor to write a short message:
+You might find it useful to use the **Text** tool in the Paint editor to write a short message:

 --- collapse ---
 ---
-title: Using the text tool
+title: Using the Text tool in the Paint editor
 ---

 <mark>Text tool, fonts, resizing, centering.</mark>

 --- /collapse ---

-You can also use any other paint tool skills you have learned:
+You can also use any other skill and tool from the Paint editor which you have learned:

 + [Paint editor](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/6){:target="scratch_guide"}